"

 Publisher: Michigan State University Libraries

-Basic Vietnamese is a comprehensive, interactive textbook designed for true novice and low-novice learners of the Vietnamese language.
+Basic Vietnamese is written by Tung Hoang at Michigan State University.
+This is a comprehensive, interactive textbook designed for true novice and low-novice learners of the Vietnamese language.
 The book aims to help students achieve Novice high or Intermediate low proficiency according to the American Council on the Teaching of Foreign Languages (ACTFL) standards.
 With 15 chapters and nine pronunciation sections, this resource covers essential grammar structures, practical vocabulary, and cultural insights.

 Each chapter in the book follows a consistent pattern, featuring conversations, useful vocabulary, grammar structures, culture notes (when applicable), and further practice exercises.
 The book introduces phonetics in the first part, across nine separate sections.
 Specific learning outcomes are provided for each chapter, focusing on communication goals.
 Interactive activities and multimedia materials, compiled and designed with the help of native speakers, ensure authenticity and engaging learning experiences.